dancancro/great-big-example-application/README.md

     git clone https://github.com/dancancro/great-big-example-application.git
     cd great-big-example-application

-### Define and seed the database

-Run this from your project root to define the database schema and populate it with some data.

-    jhipster import-jdl schema.jdl

 ### Run the app

 Run the following commands in two separate terminals to create a blissful development experience where your browser